nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. User <u>views list of persons (UC1)</u>
 2. User requests to delete a specific person in the list
-3. VolunTier prompts the user for confirmation
-4. VolunTier deletes the person
+3. VolunTier deletes the person

    Use case ends.

 **Extensions**